raddanesh/Kata01/README.md

 Let's have a look at a simple design without any complex pricing logic:
 ![domain](https://user-images.githubusercontent.com/9795243/53691777-a4461f80-3d39-11e9-90b3-01d78f1c21b6.png)

-The next step is to design a more complex logic that enables us selecting an algorithm or strategy to calculate total price at runtime.
+The next step is to design a more complex logic that enables us selecting an algorithm or strategy to calculate total price at runtime: <a href='https://en.wikipedia.org/wiki/Strategy_pattern'>Strategy pattern</a>.
 Instead of implementing a single strategy directly, like what we did in the previous approach, code receives runtime instructions as to which in a family of strategies to use.

 Let’s start with a simple strategy that handles volume pricing: a pricing strategy that allows discount for bulk purchases.
 For example, “apple cost 50 cents, three apples cost $1.30”.